First, Do No Harm

 “Primum non nocere” is a Latin phrase that means “First, do no harm.”
 It was easier for me to grasp the meaning of this simple phrase when a teacher posed it this way, “given an existing problem, it may be better not to do something, or even to do nothing, than to risk causing more harm than good."

-I’ve thought about that phrase a great deal since March when the American Health Care Act of 2017 (AHCA) passed the U.S. House of Representatives and was reminded again Thursday of it as I quickly scanned the Senate’s version of “repeal and replace” of the Accountable Care Act (ACA), which is called the Better Care Reconciliation Act of 2017 (BCRA).
+I’ve thought about that phrase a great deal since March when the American Health Care Act of 2017 (AHCA) passed the U.S. House of Representatives and was reminded again Thursday of it as I quickly scanned the Senate’s version of “repeal and replace” of the Affordable Care Act (ACA), which is called the Better Care Reconciliation Act of 2017 (BCRA).

 Either replacement version has considerable implications for individuals who have health coverage through the ACA’s individual health insurance marketplace.